IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk-vscode-extension/extension-tutorial.md

 ---
 weight: 2300
-title: "Operator Collection Tutorial"
+title: "VS Code Operator Collection Tutorial"
 description: "A step-by-step walkthrough of building a new Operator Collection using the extension for VS Code."
 icon: "developer_guide"
 date: "2024-01-18T16:50:12-08:00"
 lastmod: "2024-01-18T16:50:12-08:00"
-draft: true
+draft: false
 toc: true
 ---